qyangaa/SIMPL-Notes/Week6_context-sensitive-analysis.md

 - These languages abstract semantic analysis problems.
   - $L_{1}$ : identifiers are declared before their use in a program.
-  - $L_{2}$ :  number of formal parameters in the declaration of a procedure agrees with the numbe\} of actual arguments in a use of the procedure.
+  - $L_{2}$ :  number of formal parameters in the declaration of a procedure agrees with the number of actual arguments in a use of the procedure.
 - Why not use context-sensitive grammars?
   - The problem of parsing a context-sensitive grammar is PSPACEcomplete.
   - Even a CSG would have difficulty (or outright lack the power) to effective encode typical semantic analysis problems.